Buildings of Local Interest

 Designation as a building of local interest brings a number of benefits to the owner or occupier.
 Help and advice is freely available to those carrying out alterations and repairs, and some relaxation of building regulations may be appropriate for such buildings.

 Buildings of local interest have no statutory protection.
-The list of buildings of local interest is advisory only and does not provide the council with extra powers.
+The list of buildings of local interest is advisory only and does not provide us with extra powers.